 Shepherd’s pie is made by cooking the ground lamb in gravy or sauce with vegetables such as onions, carrots, celery, peas, and sometimes corn.

-Often the terms shepherd’s pie and cottage pie are used interchangeably.
-However, if there is one very key difference it is that shepherd’s pie is made with lamb while cottage pie is made with beef.
+The terms shepherd’s pie and cottage pie are oftentimes used interchangeably.
+However, there is one key difference: Shepherd’s pie is made with lamb while cottage pie is made with beef.

-Here’s the thing and why things probably get so confusing – the term cottage pie came first.
+The thing is this: the term cottage pie came first.
 In fact, the name cottage pie was put in place sometime around 1791 when the potato became a popular, inexpensive crop for the poor who, not so coincidentally, lived in tiny little “cottages”.

 However, sometime around 1854, people started to refer to the cottage pie as a shepherd’s pie.
 At this time it didn’t matter if it was beef or lamb, cottage pie and shepherd’s pie were, for the most part, considered the same thing.

 Until the 20th century.
-All of a sudden this changed and the UK decided that the term shepherd’s pie would apply only when the meat is lamb.
+All of a sudden this disambiguation changed when the UK decided that the term shepherd’s pie would apply only when the meat is lamb.

 - Mashed potatoes – You’ll need a nice big batch of creamy mashed potatoes to top your shepherd’s pie.
 I seasoned mine with salt, pepper, butter, milk, and sour cream (as is my favorite way of making them), but feel free to get creative and add extra herbs or shredded cheese.